larryaasen/dive/dive_ui/example/README.md

 ## Example 6 - Counter

-This example shows how to run the counter sample without any dive_ui code, linking in the obslib into the macos app.
+This example shows how to run the counter sample without any dive_ui code, linking in the dive_core package into the macos app.
 Also shows the use of a popup menu.
 * Usage: flutter run lib/main_example6.dart -d macos

 ## Example 7 - Audio Inputs

-This example shows how to use dive_ui, dive_core, and dive_obslib to display multiple audio inputs in a list.
+This example shows how to use dive_ui and dive_core to display multiple audio inputs in a list.
 * Use `DiveCoreElements` to track the scene, video mix (`DiveVideoMix`), audio sources, and video source.
 * Create a scene (`DiveScene`) and display the video mix using the `DiveMeterPreview` widget showing the video mix.